nlitsme/pytorify/README.md

  * PySocks
  * TOR, with socks5 proxy at localhost, port 9050

+The original [SocksiPy (1.0.0)](http://socksipy.sourceforge.net/) module is no longer being maintained, there are several forks, like [PySocks 1.5.7 By Anorov](https://github.com/Anorov/PySocks).

 ## Usage

 `torify` can be used either in two ways, either loaded from the